ClusterHQ/flocker/docs/faq/index.rst

 Can I run Flocker with local storage?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flocker integrates with many storage platforms including software defined storage platforms like EMC ScaleIO, Hedvig, Ceph, and ConvergIO.
+Flocker integrates with many storage platforms including software defined storage platforms like EMC ScaleIO, Hedvig, Ceph, and ConvergeIO.

 Flocker is not a platform that manages local storage such as existing HDD or SSD disks on your server, so you should choose a backend that is suitable for your needs.